sssanchezzz/SelfAssessment/Skills/Async.md

   - AsyncResource
 - Techniques
   - Async.js library
-  - RxJS library
+  - RxJS library h
   - Promise.all: 🖐️ used
-  - Promise.allSettled: 🎓 known
+  - Promise.allSettled u
   - Promise.race: 🖐️ used
   - Promise.any: 🖐️ used
   - Web Locks API